+8. More research is needed to compare the footprint (code size), RAM utilization and performance of the presented transfer protocols for IoT scenarios with actual traffic patterns.

 High-Level Description of Protocols Considered

 HTTP

 The Hypertext Transfer Protocol (HTTP) is an application protocol is the foundation of data communication for the World Wide Web and is also used in Internet of Things environments.
 HTTP is transferred over TCP port 80 (for plaintext) and over port 443 (for TLS protected communication).
 It offers stateless operation and in the original design the TCP connection was closed after every request/response.
 With HTTP/1.1, a keep-alive technique was added to create the illusion of a persistent connection and to re-use the same connection for multiple request/response interactions.
 HTTP uses so-called methods to indicate the desired action on the identified resource.
 These methods are GET, POST, PUT, etc., as described in RFC 7231 and RFC 5789 (for PATCH).